 We want to help you make the most of your lowa visit.
-For more information about your specific interests, please write the Tourism/Film Office (see page 50 for address).
+For more information about your specific interests, please write the Tourism Office.
+(See page 50 for address.)
 Or call us toll-free at 1-800-345-IOWA.
-Come experience the fun...and discover the lowa treasures waiting for you.
+Come experience the fun... and discover the lowa treasures waiting for you.

-Note: Every effort was made to ensure that all the data contained in this publication was accurate at the time of printing.
+Note: Every effort was made to ensure that all data contained in this publication were accurate at the time of printing.
 However, some details are subject to change.
-It's a good idea to check with the individual attractions to confirm hours, etc., when you plan your visit.
+It's a good idea to check with the individual attractions to confirm hours, etc., when planning your visit.